-Safe and Reflective Classrooms
+Civil and Reflective Classrooms

-Curriculum Design Toolkit: Creating a Safe and Reflective Classroom
+Creating a Civil, Brave and Reflective Spaces

 All teachers are civics teachers.
 We send messages to students about power, equity, justice, and representation by our classroom routines, relationships, and curricular choices.
 While the following resources have explicit connections to the civic learning practices in both the middle and high school civics course requirements, they are also best practices for all teachers.